Pat Flaherty (actor): Personal life

-Pat Flaherty was married twice.
-His first wife was the former Dorothy Fiske.
+Flaherty was married twice.
+His first wife was Dorothy Fiske.
 The couple had one child, Edmund Flaherty, Jr. who was born in 1919 and died in 1995, by which time his name had been changed to Edmund Graham.
-On January 19, 1929, Flaherty married Dorothea Xaviera Fugazy, the daughter of boxing promoter Jack Fugazy aka Humbert Fugazy.
+On January 19, 1929, Flaherty married Dorothea Xaviera Fugazy, daughter of boxing promoter Jack Fugazy aka Humbert Fugazy.
 They had two children, Patrick Joseph Flaherty and Frances X. Flaherty Knox.

 Flaherty died on December 4, 1970, in New York City of a heart attack.
+He was interred at Long Island National Cemetery on December 7.